JoepVanlier/Hackey-Trackey/README.md

 what you are doing, the plugin may also add text events to your MIDI data to keep track of information Hackey Trackey needs to preserve the tracked layout.

+The plugin uses the MIDI note channel property to store which column a note is in.
+OFF and legato symbols not associated with a normal end are stored in text.

-Note that non-tracker input should be drawn with channel 0, to make the plugin work as intended.
-The plugin remaps data in channel 0 to MIDI channel 1-16.
+Because the plugin remaps the channel, non-tracker input should be created with channel 0.
+The plugin remaps data in channel 0 to MIDI channel 1-16, automatically assigning new incoming notes to a column where enough room is free.
+Notes in channel 1-16 are assigned first, to keep anything that was made in the tracker stable.
-It does so after assigning the notes already in channel 1-16 to their respective columns in the tracker.
-If your plugins simply need their MIDI data to arrive at a specific channel, then you can always remap the MIDI channel by forcing a specific MIDI output channel.
-This limits you to one channel output per MIDI block however.

 The location of the notes in the tracker view will be stable as long as no data is entered into MIDI channels other than zero via the piano roll or other methods.

+Because typically, it is preferred to have MIDI data go to a specific out channel, the plugin optionally maps all the MIDI data to a specific channel via the out-channel property.

+By default, tracked notes do not overlap.
+However, for some purposes, overlap may be desirable (some monophonic VSTs interpret this as glide/legato mode).
+For this, one can use the column L. Setting 1 in a row here, means that this note will be glided into.
+This is implementing by simpliy stretching the previous note a little bit (the amount is stored in tracker.magicOverlap).
+Legato is only applied to channel 1 in the tracker.

 # Issues/Limitations
 There are some things which are unfortunately not possible as far as I am aware.